-- 7) Implement the regularized (also called "damped") matrix inversion (3), - 8) Plot horizontal and vertical velocity cross-sections across the anomaly and compare to the actual (10-%) anomaly. - 9) Discuss the difference in the shapes of the anomalies recovered by the inversion in the two cases.
+- 6) Implement matrix inversion (2), - 7) Plot horizontal and vertical velocity cross-sections across the anomaly and compare to the actual (10-%) anomaly. - 8) Discuss the difference in the shapes of the anomalies recovered by the inversion in the two cases.
 Which anomaly is recovered better, at the center or corner of the model?
-What could be the reason for this? - 10)Use Matlab to plot the resulting 2-D velocity distributions in (X,Z) grey-shade plot similar to the one above. - 11) Plot the diagonal of the resolution matrix in grey scale.
-Describe its appearance. - 12) Plot (in grey scale, again) the middle row (the one corresponding to one of the shaded cells in the plot above) of the resolution matrix.
+What could be the reason for this? - 9) Use Matlab to plot the resulting 2-D velocity distributions in (X,Z) grey-shade plot similar to the one above. - 10) Plot the diagonal of the resolution matrix in grey scale.
+Describe its appearance. - 11) Plot (again in grey scale) the middle row (the one corresponding to one of the shaded cells in the plot above) of the resolution matrix.